 Grenache

 Grenache really excites us.
 Our mature plantings at Weinbau ripen evenly, ultimately offering a nose of beautiful red fruit and tobacco with nice tannins.
-However, Sagemoor’s Grenache is much more dainty, floral, and soft.
-We’ve tried examples from Sagemoor that ebb and flow in the glass with bouquets that continue to develop for hours.
-Director of Viticulture Lacey Lybeck has experimented with head-trained Grenache in a sandy corner of Sagemoor to find just the right growing techniques this variety loves.
+However, Sagemoor's Grenache is much more dainty, floral, and soft.
+We've tried samples from Sagemoor that ebb and flow in the glass with bouquets that continue to develop for hours.

 -